sheldonhull/sheldonhull.hugo/content/blog/2016-03-18-previewing-the-new-ssrs-2016-portal.md

 tags:
 - sql-server
 - ssrs
-title: Previewing the new SSRS 2016 portal
+title: "Previewing the new SSRS 2016 portal"
+slug: "Previewing the new SSRS 2016 portal"
 ---

 Ran into an issue with the "Preview New Reporting Portal" link on a fresh install of 2016 giving me a not found error.